skolia/conanexiles_archiver/README.md

 *IMPORTANT:* Variable substitutions are *not* available in the configuration file so `%COMPUTERNAME%` and `%USERPROFILE%` will *not* work.
 They will work if you use them in the batch file.

-*NOTE:* When using a configuration file, it's best to substitute the final settings of a variable, for example, don't set `steam_library` just set `save_path` instead.
+*NOTE:* When using a configuration file, it's best to substitute the final settings of a variable, for example, don't set `steam_library` just set `saved_path` and `mods_path` instead.

 ## Program Variables and Options